rcoker12/ngStore/README.md

 # ngStore
-A full featured shopping site using Angular 2, DotNet Core, EF Core, Identity JWT, Restful API and Bootstrap
+A full featured shopping site and CMS using Angular 2, DotNet Core, EF Core, Identity JWT, Restful API and Bootstrap

 ## Setting up the database
 1. In the config.json file edit server ngStoreConnectionString to use your server